Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 Assume "MilesPerHour" should be converted to a European unit: Based on the physicalDimension a conversion to "MeterPerSec" as well as "MilesPerHour" is possible.
 In this case "KmPerHour" is preferred because "MilesPerHour" and "KmPerHour" are both members of the UnitGroup named "VehicleSpeed".
 In contrast to this "MeterPerSec" is not considered as appropriate for "VehicleSpeed".

+<-------------- multimodal context
+This diagram defines an AUTOSAR‐style unit conversion scheme by grouping country identifiers and equivalent measurement units, and binding a VehicleSpeed data prototype to one of those units.
+It shows how base “units” (Eu, USA) map to metric/imperial units, and how a signal’s DataPrototype refers to a specific unit via these groups.

+- Component hierarchy
+  • UnitGroup(Category=“COUNTRY”) contains Units Eu and USA
+  • UnitGroup(Category=“EQUIV_UNITS”) contains Units Km, KmPerHour, MilesPerHour, MeterPerSec
+  • ApplicationDataPrototype VehicleSpeed linked to a Unit

+- Ports & interfaces
+  • No explicit RPort/PPort; units act as DataType elements
+  • DataPrototype VehicleSpeed uses the DataInterface defined by KmPerHour

+- Data flow
+  • Arrows denote derivation/mapping relationships:
+    – Eu → Km, KmPerHour, MeterPerSec
+    – USA → MilesPerHour
+  • VehicleSpeed ← KmPerHour

+- Key AUTOSAR concepts
+  • UnitGroup and Unit as specializations of ApplicationDataType
+  • ApplicationDataPrototype referencing a Unit
+  • Implicit DataTypeMapping between country identifiers and equivalent units

+- Scenario
+  • Enable multi-region support by converting country‐specific units into a common set of equivalent measurement units and binding physical signals (e.g., VehicleSpeed) to those units. ---------------------->
 Figure 5.41: Example for units and unit groups

 #@SECTION: 5.5.3 Data Constraints